Can a Bailiff clamp my car?

 The bailiff should not have clamped my car…what can I do?

-Can I issue a claim in the County Court instead?
+Can I issue a claim in the County Court or an injunction?

-No. The regulations outline the steps that should be taken if there is a dispute about goods that have been taken by a bailiff and the first step, is that any dispute must first be made in writing to the local authority (or creditor) and copied to the enforcement company.
+No. You would be at serious risk of a cost order given that the regulations outline the steps that should first be taken if there is a dispute about goods that have been taken by a bailiff.
+The first step, is that any dispute must be made in writing to the enforcement company and copied to the local authority or creditor.
 There is a very strict period of time for this procedure.
 The local authority/court/creditor must first have the opportunity to consider the dispute.
+Please consider contacting us for details.

 Cut I cut off the wheel clamp?

-No!!
-It is a criminal offence to intentionally obstruct a person acting lawfully as an enforcement agent.
-The relevant legislation can be found under Section 68.1 of Schedule 12 of the Tribunals Courts & Enforcement Act.
+No you cannot!!
+It is a criminal offence to obstruct a bailiff enforcing a warrant.
+The relevant legislation is outlined under Section 68.1 of Schedule 12 of the Tribunals Courts & Enforcement Act.
 We have provided a separate page on this subject here.

-If you have any queries about a vehicle that may have been ‘clamped’ or about a vehicle that has been taken by a bailiff, you can email a question to us using our popular Question page.
+If you have any queries about a vehicle that may have been ‘clamped’ or about a vehicle that has been taken by a bailiff, you can email a question to us using our popular online Enquiry Form.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.